10 Fundamental Rights of a Child in India – Children’s Rights to Protection

 3. Right to Protection: Safeguarding Innocence

 Child protection is a paramount concern.
 The Child Protection Act in India safeguards children from abuse and exploitation, ensuring their physical, emotional, and psychological well-being.
-By addressing issues such as child labour, trafficking, and causes of child marriage, this right creates a safer environment for all children to grow and thrive.
+By addressing issues such as child labour, trafficking, and causes of child marriage, upholding this right of child creates a safer environment for all children to grow and thrive.

 4. Right to Participation: Empowering Young Voices